gilzamir18/AI4U/doc/introduction.md

 *Figure 21.
 Configurations of the optional nodes in our scene.*

 We are almost ready to train our agent.
 We need to create the object that creates the control loop for all agents in the environment.
-To do this, create a node of type *ControlRequestor* and add it as a child of the scene's root.
-This node can be anywhere in the scene, and you must explicitly specify which agents will be executed in the environment.
-In Figure 22, the ControlRequestor of this demonstration is shown.
+To do this, certificate that property 'Add Control Requestor' was enabled in RLAgent node or create a node of type *ControlRequestor* and add it as a child of the scene's root (in this case, disable property 'Add Control Requestor').
+If a ControlRequestor node was created, it can be anywhere in the scene, and you must explicitly specify which agents will be executed in the environment.
+In Figure 22, we have an example of *ControlRequestor* that can used in this demonstration is shown.
+Creating a dedicated node for ControlRequestor is only necessary if there is more than one agent in your scene.

 ![figure](img/demo1loop.png)